“I’m using Voxel Farm in my project… It’s not free, but definitely worth the money.” – Reddit user Ninlilizi

 Let’s break these licenses down further.

 1 Creator: This license allows the user to build any terrain and play around with structures and make textures.
-Basically, the creator’s dream.
+The creator’s dream.

 If you are having difficulty choosing the license that would work best for you or your project, they even provide a selection wizard where you check off your essential needs and they will match you up with the license that fits you.